 Who can submit?

-Member institutions are not limited to the number of proposals they may submit.
-Proposal authors from member hospitals may invite nonmembers to co-present.
-Nonmember participation is based on association review and must be disclosed during the call for proposals process.
-Nonmembers contact Gretchen Neis, (913) 981-4143 about proposal submissions.
+Hospitals are not limited to the number of proposals they may submit.
+Proposal authors from CHA member hospitals may invite non-members to co-present.
+The proposal must be submitted by the member.
+Non-member participation is based on review and must be disclosed during the call for proposals process.

 All proposals should be submitted online.
 Each proposal submitted must contain: